 MARY (ROTH) SCHEFFLER

-D. February 1985 (last residence in Arlington Heights, Cook County, IL
+D. February 1985 (Last residence: Arlington Heights, Cook County, IL)

 Find A Grave memorial (click here)

 - Father: Joseph Roth born April 3, 1852 in Cologne, Germany; married Josephine Tix on May 12, 1877 in Gilcer, Kirchen, Germany; Joseph died November 21, 1922 in Streator, LaSalle County, IL; buried in Saint Anthonys Cemetery, Streator, LaSalle county, IL

 According to the Times (Streater IL) Wednesday, November 22, 1922, page 6:

 Joseph Roth, well known resident of this city and for many years engaged as a blacksmith, passed away at the home at 1005 Polk street at 1:20 o’clock, yesterday afternoon.
 His death was attributed to a cancer that brought him untold suffering for more than six months.

 Mr. Roth will be remembered as running a blacksmith shop here, and was engaged at this work until his healthy became such that he was forced to retire from active duty.